Irish Film Institute -JEAN-LUC GODARD: VIVRE SA VIE

 85 mins, France, 1962, Digital, Black and White, Subtitled

-SCREENING ON SATURDAY, FEBRUARY 7TH.
+SCREENING ON SATURDAY, FEBRUARY 7TH AND TUESDAY, MARCH 31ST.

 In their third collaboration, Anna Karina, Godard’s muse (and now wife), plays Nana, a Parisienne would-be actress who finds herself drifting towards prostitution, her downward spiral imaginatively depicted in a series of distinct tableaux.
 Featuring some of Karina and Godard’s most iconic moments, Vivre sa vie is a landmark of the Nouvelle Vague.
 A significantly personal note is revealed when Nana and a lover read Poe’s The Oval Portrait, since it’s Godard himself we hear narrating the tale of an artist who spends so long perfecting a picture of his spouse that she ultimately expires.